 Content analysts may also be responsible for tasks such as researching topics for articles and creating outlines, monitoring social media sentiment, conducting experiments, carrying out surveys, and interpreting findings.
 You will likely also play a role in identifying any gaps in the content tech stack, and help make decisions around selecting and procuring relevant content evaluation and tracking tools.

 You should bring an in-depth understanding of content analysis to the table, making use of multiple data sources, from digital analytics to competitive analysis, surveys, and market research.
-You should be able to parse large amounts of data quickly, think critically, and identify the most important information. .
-There is an ever-growing set of content technologies available to help with collecting data, but understanding and making sense of that data is up to you.
+You should be able to parse large amounts of data quickly, think critically, and identify the most important information.
+There is an ever-growing set of tools available to help with collecting data, but understanding and making sense of that data is up to you.

 Experience with the process of content creation and the content development process will also be helpful in your role as a content analyst.
 You may be called on to research a topic, find authoritative sources, and incorporate relevant keywords for SEO purposes.